omonimus1/blog-jade-rubick/content/posts/2021-08-25--how-to-build-silos-and-decrease-collaboration/index.md

 Collaboration _sounds_ great, but it’s something you want to actively be combating between teams.
 A little collaboration is fine, but excessive collaboration between teams is a sign your organization isn’t structured well.
 If you ever wonder why Bezos took such a hard line on his [API mandate](https://chrislaing.net/blog/the-memo/#fn:1) in 2002, this probably factored into it.
 Bezos structured Amazon so that teams were as independent as possible.

+### What are silos?

+Silos are boundaries between groups of people, based on the organizational structure and teams they’re working on.

 ### Why do silos exist?

 Silos exist because humans have cognitive and communication limits: